wp-plugins/spam-free-wordpress/readme.txt

 == Installation ==

+= Easiest Installation =

+*NOTE: This only works with WordPress 3.0 or above.*

+1. Save a backup copy of comments.php
+1. Go to Appearance -> Editor.
+Edit comments.php
+1. Replace all code between the <form> and </form> tags, including the <form> and </form> tags with the code below:
+`<?php comment_form(); ?>`
+1. Click Update File to save changes.
+1. If the file gets messed up use the backup comments.php code to restore everything.

+Incorrect:
+`<form>`
+`<?php comment_form(); ?>`
+`</form>`

+Correct:
+'<?php comment_form(); ?>'

 = Proper Installation Example =

 If Spam Free Wordpress is installed correctly there will be a "Password:" field on the comment form.
 Each time a reader leaves a comment they type in that password, or copy and paste it, to leave a comment.
-An example can be viewed using the Screenshots tab above, or for a live example visit [HollywoodGrind](http://www.hollywoodgrind.com/).
+An example can be viewed using the Screenshots tab above, or for a live example visit [Spam Free Wordpress](http://www.toddlahman.com/spam-free-wordpress/).

 To see the password field you must be logged out of your WordPress blog account.
 Step 1 is making sure Spam Free Wordpress is configured to work with your theme's comments.php file.